dominickendrick/polar-explorer/README.md

 1. Clone the repository
 2. Run `flutter pub get` to install dependencies
-3. Connect your device and run `flutter run`
+3. Connect your device and run `flutter run` - Note this needs to run on a physical device that supports bluetooth

 ## Permissions